-Thank You!
+Thank you!

-The Agile Business Consortium would like to thank all organisations and individuals helping us to organise the 2024 awards.
-As with business agility, it takes a collaborative ecosystem of organisations focusing on win-win, on wanting to collaborate, to bring value, to bring the success this awards process has been.
+The Agile Business Consortium would like to thank all organisations and individuals who helped us to organise the 2024 awards.
+As with business agility, it takes a collaborative ecosystem of organisations focusing on win-win, on wanting to collaborate, to bring value and to make the awards conference the success it was.

 First of all, a big thank you to all participants.
 Without you sharing your stories, we would be unable to share the great things you've learned with the world.
 It is not an easy process in which to participate, and you have to devote a good deal of attention to providing us with the information we are looking for in order to assess your application.

 We know, and you know, that if you gave a presentation at the conference, this is only a small part of your journey.
 We trust that the detailed feedback report all of you have received (presenters and non-presenters) helps you on your further journey and are looking forward to further collaboration both with you and between yourselves.

-A big thank you too to all the supporting organisations.
+A big thank you, too, to all the supporting organisations.
 You have opened your networks and investigated possibilities with us.
 You have introduced the event to potential applicants and have devoted time and energy as reviewers, as well as being real friends to us during the whole process.
 This is such a great example of collaboration, of win-win, of supporting each other's causes to collaborate in our joint cause of making the world of work better by enhancing business agility worldwide.